Donaim/proviral-pres1/slides.md

 We modified it to the point where the original publication was no longer correct for our version of HIVIntact.

-That's why we changed the name.
+That's why we changed the name of our version.

 3. **Main Anomalies Detected**: